aws-samples/aws-greengrass-mini-fulfillment/docs/INSTALL.md

 # Installation Instructions
 1. Install OS (Jessie-Lite Sept) on three hosts.
     - this demo has been built using Raspberry Pi 3 computers
+    > Note: Make sure Python 2.7.12+ is installed on the hosts
 1. Configure the three hosts to be on the same network and note each host's IP
 1. On each host make a `~/mini-fulfillment` directory
 1. Back on your development machine, execute the following steps.